TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 To be able to make a graphical user interface that contains objects, a window has to be made.
 This is what happens in the main file using Tkinter.
 The main file defines how big the user interface will be, then calls a function from one of the classes and loops this forever.

-Further information can be found in comments in the file itself.

 * MainMidWindow